-A judgment is a decision made by a court that has been entered into the public record (they are visible on court records available to the public and potentially on your credit report).
+A judgment is a decision made by a court that’s been entered into the public record (i.e., you can see it on court records available to the public).
 Judgments are the result of a legal action or lawsuit.

-- The other party has a chance to respond to it (“Answer”).
+The party being sued has a chance to respond.

 try to negotiate.

 the dispute goes to trial.

 A judge or jury makes a decision in the case.

 The court enters a judgment in the public record.

 The judgment could require the losing party to pay the winner—either with money or a service.
 For example, a judge might order a building contractor to complete a project rather than paying the homeowner.

 If a judgment has been entered against you, it can give debt collectors extra tools to try to force you to pay.
 These might include:

 States have their own laws governing how much of your money a debt collector can take or which property it can seize.
 This is meant to ensure you can maintain at least a basic standard of living.